Relying Party Onboarding & Launch Process

 • Custom domain association (if applicable)

-Some providers require additional activation steps beyond technical enablement.
-We will review:
+Some providers require additional steps beyond technical enablement.
+This is often the critical path for production launch.

 • Scheme-level licensing or contractual requirements